 The hive is prepping for winter.
 Depending on how your summer is going.
 There are not many sources for nectar right now except for Golden Rod and Aster plants.
 Your queen will begin to lay fewer eggs and will be laying just enough for the winter workers.
 You’ll begin to notice fewer drones and maybe even see them being evicted from the hive.

 As the beekeeper, keep inspecting your hive.
 Be aware of cooler temperatures before opening your hive.
 Now would be a good time to determine the strength of your hive and evaluate its performance.
 Check for the queen.
-How is her laying pattern.
-Is the laying pattern solid and strong.
-If you feel the hive is weak, and has too few bees.
+How is her laying pattern?
+Is the laying pattern solid and strong?
+Does the hive appear weak and have too few bees?
 You may want to combine with another hive in the same condition to create one stronger hive.
 Plan on feeding them through the winter if they appear weak and have limited stores at this time going into winter.
-Remove all excess supers, make the hive more compact.
+Remove all excess supers, and make the hive more compact.
 Install your entrance reducers and if mice are an issue, mouse guards.

 bees should be moving more into winter stages now.
 You’ll notice fewer flights.
 The queen should be slowing down on laying eggs.